CanastaWiki/Canasta-CLI/docs/guide/gitops.md

 ├── extensions/                 # git submodules (or regular files for custom extensions) ├── skins/                      # git submodules (or regular files for custom skins) ├── public_assets/
-├── docker-compose.override.yml # if used
-├── hosts/                      # per-host variables (encrypted by git-crypt) │   └── myserver/
+├── docker-compose.yml ‡        # managed by the Canasta CLI
-│       └── vars.yaml
-└── hosts.yaml                  # host inventory and settings
+└── docker-compose.override.yml # if used
 ```

 ## Initial setup